Tingvall/ICE_A/README.md

-# ICE_A: Interaction based Cis-regulatory Element Annotator
+# ICE-A: Interaction based Cis-regulatory Element Annotator
 **A nextflow-based pipeline to facilitate the use of chromatin interaction for peak annotation**

 ## Introduction